 Bring your own device (BYOD) is a mixed blessing.
 On the one hand, it can save the company’s money and improve morale.
 On the other, it brings with it a whole host of potential problems.
+Knowing what challenges of BYOD you may face can help you tackle them head-on and increase the effectiveness of your BYOD program.

 Everything was so easy a decade back.
 Employees used company-issued computers, spoke on company-owned cell phones, and played by the IT department’s rules.
 People usually weren’t allowed to use their own laptops or mobile devices for work, which enabled IT teams to keep everything locked down.

 And make no mistake: Employees download things to their personal devices that they’d never dream of keeping on a work computer.
 From questionable game apps to suspicious PDFs, you just don’t know what might be on there.
-Malware or viruses hidden in an employee’s files could spell disaster for your business when an infected device connects to the company network.
+Malware or viruses hidden in an employee’s files could spell disaster for your business when an infected BYOD device connects to the company network.

 Lack of uniformity

 Certain industries, such as healthcare, have incredibly strict regulations about using and distributing information.
-Companies must comply with these policies and safeguard data appropriately, even if that data resides on an employee-owned device.
+Companies must comply with these policies and safeguard sensitive data appropriately, even if that data resides on an employee-owned device.
 Failure to do so can destroy customer trust and result in costly penalties.

 Employees may fail to appropriately secure confidential data outside the confines of the office.